roybishal362/NEST_2.0_Hackthon/CONTRIBUTING.md

 Thank you for your interest in contributing to C-TRUST!
 This document provides guidelines for contributing to the project.

-## Code of Conduct

-- Be respectful and inclusive
-- Focus on constructive feedback
-- Help maintain a positive environment

 ## Getting Started

 1. Fork the repository